Test-Driven Development is a great development (not testing) methodology. It definitively helps you to produce :

 └── mocha.spec.ts

-domains contains our source code, and test contains my main test suite.
+domains contains our source code, and test contains our test suite.

 Let’s have a look at the code now.